paulohenrique-gh/view-components-sandbox/README.md

 Lookbook is a UI tool that allows developers to preview components in isolation.

-Before setting up the route, you can add the gem `listen` for live updates in the browser:
+You can add the gem `listen` for live updates in the browser:

 ```ruby
 gem "listen"